Sexual exploitation and abuse in international assistance

 One of these expectations was for partners to have publically available codes of conduct covering sexual exploitation and abuse.
-The department’s General Terms & Conditions for Contribution Agreements require partner organizations signing a new contribution agreement for international development assistance to have or develop a publicly available Code of Conduct on prevention and response to sexual exploitation and abuse within six months of signing the agreement.
+The department’s General Terms & Conditions for Contribution Agreements require partner organizations signing a new contribution agreement for international development assistance to have or develop a publicly available Code of Conduct on prevention and response to sexual exploitation and abuse.

 Our guidelines on applying for International Humanitarian Assistance, outline how partners must align their codes of conduct with the Inter Agency Standing Committee’s six core principles relating to sexual exploitation and abuse and the accompanying eight minimum operating standards.

-As of September 1, 2019, we will require partner organizations to have a code of conduct to prevent and respond to sexual exploitation and abuse in place to apply for development and humanitarian funding.
+Since September 1, 2019, we require partner organizations to have a code of conduct to prevent and respond to sexual exploitation and abuse in place to apply for development and humanitarian funding.

 We expect partner organizations to inform the department of any allegations arising in the delivery of Canadian international assistance.
 Multilateral partners will follow their specific protocols to report sexual exploitation and abuse.
 More information on this requirement, including the reporting form to use to report allegations of sexual exploitation and abuse, can be found in the expectations for reporting sexual exploitation and abuse in international assistance.

 - The Whistler Declaration on Protection from Sexual Exploitation and Abuse in International Assistance

 - Tidewater Joint Statement on Combating Sexual Exploitation and Abuse in the Development and Humanitarian Sectors (PDF version, 111 KB)